NevrenDev/FnFModLoader/README.md

 Open-source mod loader for Friday Night Funkin'

+## Source Code guide
+Download the source release and use pyinstaller to compile it or just run the .py file (not recommended, as the source code is experimental release and it isn't the same as bin release) (the file does not require any additional libraries cuz it uses TkInter for displaying a window)

 ## Install guide
 1. Download the bin release
 2. Unpack it anywhere you want